karlhulme/jsonotron/readme.md

-kind | Must be the value 'schema'. system | The name of the type system that this type belongs to. name | A name for the schema type. title | A display name for the schema type. documentation | A commonmark description of the schema type. examples | An array of example values that conform to the json schema and demonstrate how the schema type should typically be used.
+kind | Must be the value 'schema'. system | The name of the type system that this type belongs to. name | A name for the schema type. documentation | A commonmark description of the schema type. examples | An array of example values that conform to the json schema and demonstrate how the schema type should typically be used.
 At least one example must be provided. examples.value | An example value